Single image reflection removal via learning with multi-image constraints: Approach

+The aforementioned objective function and optimization approach is designed for multi-image reflection removal, but suffers from (1) expensive computation time due to the iterative optimization process, (2) various input images with the same background layer.
+Our goal in this paper is to relax these constraints to achieve single image reflection removal in real-time.

+Towards this goal, we propose to leverage a deep neural network to generate the background and reflection layer from a single input image.
+Therefore, in the training stage where multiple images are taken as input, the deep network processes them sequentially to generate all the outputs.
+Then the proposed objective function is optimized by the stochastic gradient descent approach as shown in Section \ref{sec:optimization}, and the gradients are propagated back from all the outputs to the same deep neural network to update its parameters.
+In this manner, we are able to achieve single image reflection removal for evaluation while taking advantage of the multi-image prior during the training phase.
+Since the network is powered with GPU implementation, it is very time-efficient for running.

-Following the basic network structure in \cite{fan2017generic}, our neural network is a fully convolutional neural network (FCN), which contains 32 convolution layers, where the middle 26 ones are organized into 13 residual blocks to accelerate convergence.
+\textbf{Reflection removal network backbone.} To achieve the goal of having both background and reflection predictions, one network of multiple output branches or even two independent neural networks are usually required.
+In this paper, we develop a novel approach to couple the background and reflection within a single network.
+Following the basic network structure in \cite{fan2017generic}, our neural network is a fully convolution neural network (FCN), which contains 32 convolution layers, where the middle 26 ones are organized into 13 residual blocks to accelerate convergence.
 All the convolution layers use 3$\times$3 kernels with 64 output channels, and are followed by instance normalization \cite{ulyanov2016instance} and ReLU layer except for the last one.
-The input and output of the network are both a three channel color image.
+The input and output of the network are both a three-channel color image.

-However, training such a one-branch fully convolutional neural network is challenging, as it does not support two concurrent outputs for a given single input image.
-To transform this network in a more suitable way, we introduce the latent code that explicitly learns the background or reflection information.